India henna tattoo © Meena Kadri

 What's on in India

 Holi, a religious festival occurring right across India every March, is famous for the pots of coloured dye that get thrown around everywhere.
-Diwali, the Festival of Lights held each November, sees the Indian night-sky lit up by millions of fireworks.
+Diwali, the Festival of Lights held each November, sees the Indian night-sky illuminated by millions of fireworks.
 New Year's Eve in Goa is a wild party with thousands of keen party-goers.
 More information on Events in India.

 Did you know?